peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 1. `cac:PartyLegalEntity/cbc:CompanyID`: While this field may only contain official ISO ICD scheme values, it is the field where the KvK- and OIN-number is used.
+2. `cac:PartyTaxScheme/cbc:CompanyID`: If the VAT number starts with NL, the Dutch VAT scheme (9944) could be used with this value.
-2. `cac:PartyIdentification/cbc:ID`: This field is optional, but it may contain a scheme and identifier as well.
+3. `cac:PartyIdentification/cbc:ID`: This field is optional, but it may contain a scheme and identifier as well.
 This field can contain the full Peppol list of identifier schemes, including VAT and GLN.
-3. `cac:PartyTaxScheme/cbc:CompanyID`: If the VAT number starts with NL, the Dutch VAT scheme (9944) could be used with this value.
-This is only recommended if none of the earlier identifiers were sufficient.
+It can also be used to further route a document within a receiving organization.

 # 6. Identifier schemes for OIN numbers